cbil-vt/iDDN/README.md

 ## Contributing

-Please report bugs in the issues.
+Please report bugs in the issues or email Yizhi Wang (yzwang@vt.edu).
-You may also email the authors directly: Yingzhou Lu (lyz66@vt.edu), Yizhi Wang (yzwang@vt.edu), or Yue Wang (yuewang@vt.edu).
 If you are interested in adding features or fixing bug, feel free to contact us.

 ## License